 4. Grandiose.
 If they show it or not, they believe they are superior to all others.

-6. Lack of empathy, they can not truly feel what others do or put themselves in other people’s shoes.
+6. Lack of Empathy they can not truly feel what others do or put themselves in other people’s shoes.

 7. Preoccupied with power and/or success.
-Those who are successful will brag, those who are not will blame others.
+Those who are victorious will brag.
+Those who are not will blame others.